 - A clear provision for signing and agreeing (with the date when agreed).

 We will keep you fully up to date with developments in data protection law and key GDPR issues in the run up to 25 May 2018 but, should you require any further assistance, please do not hesitate to contact one of our team.

-Ross Hutchison (firstname.lastname@example.org) is an Associate in the Employment Pensions and Immigration team and is based in Leeds.
-If you have any questions, please get in touch with Ross or speak to your usual Weightmans advisor.
+Ross Hutchison is a Solicitor in the Employment Pensions and Immigration Team and is based in Leeds.
+If you have any questions about data protection, or require training or support to prepare your business for the introduction of the GDPR please get in touch by clicking below for a no obligation chat.